 The two blind students were integrated in two special groups, each one involving one blind and two sighted students.
 They also had two specific goals for the project, built around their own portfolio.
 First, they had to make a survey on non-visual user interfaces; and second, they worked on multimodal digital talking books (DTB), instead of the website.
-As with the website project, some emphasis was put on usability testing, although in the DTB case, a special focus was requested on the non-visual interactions and different types of tests[10] were explored.
-They also answered to other groups questionnaires (mostly with the sighted students, due to the visual nature of the prototypes) and had some colleagues interviewed in their usability tests.
+As with the website project, some emphasis was put on usability testing, although in the DTB case, a special focus was requested on the non-visual interactions and different types of tests [10] were explored.
+They also answered to other groups' questionnaires (mostly with the sighted students, due to the visual nature of the prototypes) and had some colleagues interviewed in their usability tests.
 The project had two milestones, one after the survey and the other one after the DTB evaluation.
 These students also made their presentations before the class.
 This way, they could share their work with the colleagues, and also learn from the other projects.
-In addition, a paper [5] was written and presented at a national HCI conference, describing the concepts involved and the experiences of evaluating DTB with a non-visual focus conducted by the students.
-This challenge was announced from the beginning as an extra motivation for students to excel in their work.

-In the survey, the two groups explored different aspects of non-visual interaction, covering: HW interfaces (Braille lines, keyboards, note takers, and printers, scanners with voice output, virtual touch mousses, data gloves, gesture wrists, GPS with Braille pads and voice synthesizer, and wearable computers); SW interfaces and applications (screen readers, voice synthesizers, digital talking books, and audio games); and accessibility guidelines, including W3C recommendations.
-These topics were later complemented for the paper related work [5].
+In addition, a paper [11] was written and presented at a national HCI conference, describing the concepts involved and the experiences of evaluating DTB with a non-visual focus carried out by the students.
+This challenge was announced from the beginning as an extra motivation for students to excel in their scanners with voice output, virtual touch mice, data gloves, gesture wrists, GPS with Braille pads and voice synthesizer, and wearable computers); software interfaces and applications (screen readers, voice synthesizers, digital talking books, and audio games); and accessibility guidelines, including W3C recommendations.
+These topics were later complemented for the paper's related work [11].